Historic Activities are at both Downtown and at the Fort Site Saturday & Sunday

 Historical Street Theatre

-The Rebellion was fairly quiet for two years.
-We now bring you to 1794.
-The Hunt for John Holcroft is in full swing, David Bradford officially joins the rebellion, and Alexander Hamilton makes his power plays in Philadelphia.
-The main characters you see on the streets are actual historical figures.
+Every year we stage entirely new theatrical performances, so you’ll see something new every time you attend the festival.
+The main characters you see on the streets are portraying actual historical figures.
 They will be on festival grounds throughout the day.
 Should you encounter them, please feel free to talk with them and ask questions.
 Enjoy!

 The Bradford House Museum Tours